NFT Liquidity

 For marketplace operators, trade coordination represents a new source of transaction volume from inventory that is currently dead weight.
 Consider the dynamics: your platform has thousands of listed assets, most of which will never sell through the order book.
 Every expired listing is a missed fee.
 Every churned collector is lost lifetime value.

 Adding trade coordination as a complementary layer alongside the existing order book does not replace anything.
-Bilateral sales still occur for participants who prefer currency.
+Bilateral sales still occur for users who prefer currency.
 SWAPS adds a parallel matching layer that captures the demand that falls through the order book's structural gaps.
-Participants who were previously inactive -- holding valuable NFTs but no liquid crypto -- re-enter the market.
+Users who were previously inactive -- holding valuable NFTs but no liquid crypto -- re-enter the market.

 Traditional NFT Marketplace vs. SWAPS-Enabled Marketplace